Friday Music: Why Soulfest was really cancelled – a moral lesson

 So who got the good memorabilia at the Sammy's closing down sale in Dunedin this week?

-And on a very different musical tip, Dunedinites get a rare chance to hear the legendary NZ techno producer son.sine (aka Micronism, Epsilon Blue and Leyton Glen) on March 18 as part of the Dunedin Fringe Festival.
+And on a very different musical tip, Dunedinites get a rare chance to hear the legendary NZ techno producer son.sine (aka Epsilon Blue and Leyton Glen) on March 18 as part of the Dunedin Fringe Festival.

 –––